Skip to main content

 Overview

 Token-2022 is Solana’s next-generation token program.
-It supports extensions that add new behaviors to tokens - including a transfer fee extension that automatically deducts a percentage of each transfer.
+It supports extensions that add new behaviours to tokens — including a transfer fee extension that automatically deducts a percentage of each transfer.
 The Umbra SDK fully supports Token-2022 mints, including those with transfer fee extensions.

 Transfer Fees

-1. Fetching the mint account to detect the TransferFeeConfig extension
+1. Fetching the mint account to detect the TransferFeeConfig extension.

-2. Calling the epoch info provider to determine the current epoch
+2. Calling the epoch info provider to determine the current epoch.

-3. Selecting the applicable fee schedule (Token-2022 supports epoch-based fee changes)
+3. Selecting the applicable fee schedule (Token-2022 supports epoch-based fee changes).

-4. Computing actualReceived = amount - transferFee
+4. Computing actualReceived = amount - transferFee.

-5. Applying Umbra protocol fees on top of actualReceived
+5. Applying Umbra protocol fees on top of actualReceived.

 The amount credited to your ETA is actualReceived - protocolFees.